Inside the ADHD Brain: The Neuroscience Explained Simply

 - Focused attention

-When norepinephrine levels are off, task initiation and follow-through can feel like wading through mud.
+When norepinephrine signaling is poorly tuned—either too low or too high—it can make task initiation and follow-through feel like wading through mud.

 Neural Network Differences